davidpierce24/davidpierce24/README.md

 You can click the Preview link to take a look at your changes.
 --->

 Hey, I'm [David](https://github.com/davidpierce24).
 I love to create!
 That's why I love being a software engineer / full-stack developer.
 I'm working on all kinds of stuff because I'm addicted to learning new things, so who knows what will pop up on this github.
-But, I'm currently learning Docker and Django, and working on a project that's similar to My Anime List, but hopely a little more user friendly.
+But, I'm currently learning Docker and Django, and working on a project that's similar to My Anime List.

 Go here to connect with me on LinkedIn:
 <!-- ![LinkedIn](https://user-images.githubusercontent.com/103011750/182666854-08f79ae3-40c3-4c22-b298-6943f70c5836.png) -->